 Soviet Navy Fleet

 The Soviet Navy then is not a glamorous fleet for the gamer.
 Rather it’s a solid, unsophisticated affair, with no radar, little radio, few automatic cannons or other refinements.
 As ever with Russian forces, quantity has a quality all its own.
 Your best tactic is to get in quick, torpedo your target and escape fast as you are likely to take much damage from concentrated cannon fire.
 Use the MO boats to support you, use minefields to hide in, and if desperate, use the threat of your terrifying if inaccurate Katyusha rocket!
 URRAH!

 The Soviet Navy Fleet Contains:

 - 4 x G5 MTB (metal)

 - 4 x D3 MTB (metal)

 - 1 x Fugas class Minesweeper (resin and metal)

 - Plastic Torpedo markers

-Includes free box of the Il-2 Sturmovik.
+Also includes a discounted set of Il-2 Sturmovik.
 It was a ground-attack aircraft which, with its successor, was one of the most produced aircraft in aviation history.
 It played a crucial role on the Eastern front as it was the main backbone of the Red Army aviation force, so much so that Stalin stated that the aircraft was as essential as air and bread.

 Models supplied unassembled and unpainted